7devquyet/webclothes/README.md

 - **Vũ Đức Quyết** - Technical Lead, Accessories Manager
 - **Vũ Minh Đức** - Co-Founder, Chief Designer
 - **Phan Hữu Nguyên** - Main Investor

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this project as per the terms of the license.